 (See also Overview of Skin Cancer.)

-Etiology is unknown.
+Etiology of keratoacanthoma is unknown.
 Most experts consider these lesions to be well-differentiated squamous cell carcinomas with a tendency to involute.

 It is unclear whether keratoacanthoma risk increases with increasing ultraviolet (UV) exposure.
 Because it may, a number of measures are often recommended to limit exposure.

 Sun avoidance: Seeking shade, minimizing outdoor activities between 10 am and 4 pm (when sun's rays are strongest), and avoiding sunbathing and the use of tanning beds

 Use of protective clothing: Long-sleeved shirts, pants, and broad-brimmed hats

 Use of sunscreen: At least sun protection factor (SPF) 30 with broad-spectrum UVA/UVB protection, used as directed (ie, reapplied every 2 hours and after swimming or sweating); should not be used to prolong sun exposure